Hall v Hebert: Opinion of the Court

 The majority of the Court held that illegal conduct can bar recovery in tort only limited circumstances.
 The defence only operated when the integrity of the legal system is threatened by the claim, such as in situations where the plaintiff is attempting to profit from his illegal conduct, or when a tort claim is used to circumvent, subvert, or negate a criminal penalty.

 Further, the doctrine of ex turpi causa can only be used as a defence and cannot be used to negate a duty of care, because it would inappropriately place an onus on the plaintiff to show absence of illegal or immoral conduct; the duty of care cannot be selectively applied to heads of damage; and the consideration of illegal or immoral conduct in duty of care would raise procedural problems where there are concurrent claims.

 In the result, the plaintiff in this case was not seeking to profit from his illegal conduct (drinking and driving), nor was he circumventing the criminal law.
 However, he was contributorily negligent - therefore the damages were reduced to 50 percent.

 Aftermath

-Following this decision, the doctrine of ex turpi causa had a very limited application, and some commentators noted that the decision "for all practical purposes, makes the defence of illegality inapplicable to negligence actions."
+Following this decision, the doctrine of ex turpi causa had a very limited application, and some commentators noted that the decision "for all practical purposes, makes the defence of illegality inapplicable to negligence actions".

 The Supreme Court revisited the doctrine in British Columbia v.
 Zastowny, where they applied the decision in Hall to hold that a person is not entitled to compensation for unemployment during a prison sentence, except in circumstances such as a wrongful conviction.
 This followed from the rationale that such compensation would create a clash between the criminal justice system and civil law, which would compromise the integrity of the legal system.

+The United Kingdom's Supreme Court commended the ruling in 2016 for its explanation of the "essential rationale" behind the illegality doctrine.